-Kitchen caddies will be delivered to each household in July 2020.
+Kitchen caddies will be delivered to each household when FOGO starts.
 There is no charge for the caddy.
 The caddy is a small bin to keep on your kitchen bench for collecting your food scraps.
 Each caddy will come with a supply of compostable liners (bags to put inside the caddy) and a set of instructions.

 Where will I get more caddy liners?